Ruvyrom/Ruvomain-Protocol/README.md

 >Automatic installation of GIT, ADB and jq for Debian, Arch, and Fedora-based distributions, as well as for Termux

->Select the list to apply (e.g., Tier1_S24plus-OneUI85.json or your own file), and Ruvomain takes care of the debloating/restoring for you.
+>Select the list to apply (e.g., Tier1_S24plus-OneUI85.json or your own file), and URAAM takes care of the debloating/restoring for you.
 </details>

 ---